top of page

 Goblins in Training

 To accommodate the Vampyres coming in to the Dive Bomber role, IVPAC-SIL has plans to resurrect four inactive squadrons and place them at Bomber bases as needed.
 The 143rd (ex-FS), 146th (ex-SS), 223rd (ex-SS), and 224th (ex-SS) are expected to be the first four, and others may follow suit.
 As units gain their full complements, expansion squadrons may be needed.
-This change will also be effective upon the end of 2019-Q1.
+This change is scheduled to be completed by endSY25.

 "New" Squadrons for Vampyres